Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 When an end-node $u$ of an edge is specified, we denote the direction of an edge as $i$ (for incoming to $u$) or $o$ (for outgoing from $u$).
-For any node $u \in V$, we use $\indeg{u}$ and $\outdeg{u}$ to denote its \emph{in-degree} and \emph{out-degree}, i.e., the number of edges incoming to and outgoing from node $u$, respectively.
-For a degree sequence $[\indeg{u}, \outdeg{u}]_{u \in V}$, we use $M_{xy}$, with $x, y \in \{i, o\}$ being the direction indicator, to denote the second-order moments of the degree sequence, i.e.,
+For any node $u \in V$, we use $\indeg{u}$ and $\outdeg{u}$ to denote its \emph{in-degree} and \emph{out-degree}, \ie, the number of edges incoming to and outgoing from node $u$, respectively.
+For a sequence of joint in- and out-degrees $[(\indeg{u}, \outdeg{u})]_{u \in V}$, we use $M_{xy}$, with $x, y \in \{i, o\}$ being the direction indicator, to denote the different second-order moments of the degree sequence, \ie,

 There are three second-order moments: $M_{ii}$, $M_{oo}$, and $M_{io} = M_{oi}$.